-Putting insulation between the ground and first floor should, in theory, stop sound, vibration and heat from moving between levels in your property.
-This will also increase thermal insulation for the room above and below, making them more comfortable to be in and quieter too.
+You can insulate your roof and your walls, but can you insulate between two floors within a house to reduce noise?
+Well, putting insulation between the ground and first floor should, in theory, stop sound, vibration, and heat from moving between levels in your property.
+This will also increase the thermal insulation in the rooms above and below, making them more comfortable and quieter.

-By using acoustic floor insulation, you block air cavities between floors that enable ambient sound to travel.
-You also reduce the space in which joists and floorboards can vibrate which reduces vibration noise.
+Using acoustic floor insulation, you block air cavities between floors that enable sound to travel.
+You’ll also reduce the space in which joists and floorboards can vibrate, which reduces vibration noise.
 Utilised in conjunction with the proper pointing tape or gripper strip, this kind of insulation can be a very cost-effective way to insulate your home against noise.

-Sound travels in two ways, through the air and physically through impact.
-Airborne, or ambient noise, would be the noise of a TV or music in an upstairs room or people talking.
+Sound travels two ways: through the air and physically through impact.
+Airborne (aka ambient noise) would be the noise of a TV, music in an upstairs room, or people talking.
 Examples of impact sounds would include the thump of something hitting the floor or the sound of feet or heels walking around upstairs.

 Effective acoustic insulation needs to be able to handle both types of sound.
 If you have laminate or wood flooring in the upper levels of your home and you have noisy teens or just want to be able to have a private conversation, acoustic floor insulation is for you!

-In the image below you can see that as something hits the floor in Room 1, it transfers along the floor into Room 2 and through beams and joists into Room 3 and Room 4 as well.
-Acoustic insulation would absorb that sound at the point of contact and reduce the spread of, or prevent entirely, noise from travelling.
+The image below shows that when something hits the floor in Room 1, it travels along the floor into Room 2 and then through beams and joists into Rooms 3 and 4.
+Acoustic insulation would absorb the sound at the point of contact, reducing or eliminating noise transmission.

 A drawing diagram of four room with noise-reducing insulation between the walls.